 No (Not Allowed)

-Signs having a red circle with a red slash from the upper left to the lower right mean a particular action is not allowed.
+Signs with a red circle and a red slash from the upper left to the lower right mean a particular action is not allowed.
 The picture within the circle shows what is not allowed.

 No U-Turn